 Disease Modifying Therapies Choices booklet

-Not everyone with MS will benefit from DMTs in the same way and people will respond differently.
-It is important to note that not all side effects will be experienced and sometimes it can take a while to find the right drug for you.
+Not everyone with MS will benefit from DMTs in the same way and people will respond differently to treatment.
+Equally, it is important to note that not all side effects will be experienced and sometimes it can take a while to find the right drug for you.

-People with MS should be managed by a specialist neurologist, who has experience of managing patients with this condition.
-They should assess your eligibility and suitability for DMTs and should explain the options available to you.
-You may well have choices over which (if any) you wish to take.
+People with MS should be supported by a specialist neurologist, one who has experience of managing patients with this condition.
+They should assess your eligibility and suitability for DMTs and should explain the options available to you, if any.
+You may also be offered a choice of DMTs to take.
 Once treatment has started, patients should remain under the supervision of MS specialist neurologists and nurses.

 The choice can be overwhelming at first, but you have control.
 You can change a drug if it doesn’t agree with you

-For relapsing remitting MS (RRMS), the current list of licensed DMTs are divided broadly into three classes
+For relapsing remitting MS (RRMS) the current list of licensed DMTs is divided broadly into three classes

 Moderately effective